beginner-corp/docs.begin.com/src/shared/docs/en/guides/events.md

 ### `public/index.html`

-`public/index.html` is your apps homepage served in the browser.
+`public/index.html` is your app's homepage served in the browser.
 Your apps styling can be found inside of this file along with our button form elements taking in attributes from the HTTP function `post-my_event`.

 ### `src/events/my-event/`
 This directory holds our subscriber – also known as our event function.
 This handler receives the incoming payload and executes its business logic.
 To tidy up the incoming event payload, we suggest running your event functions through our runtime helper, Architect Functions: `cd src/events/newsletter-add && echo {} > package.json && npm i @architect/functions`